January 9, 2026

 The Reality: High Demand in a Competitive Market

-The Tennessee Board of Nursing requirements add another layer of complexity, as clinical sites must meet specific compliance standards.
-Many potential preceptors, despite their willingness to assist students, find the administrative burden overwhelming when balanced against their primary responsibilities to patient care.
+The Tennessee Board of Nursing requirements add another layer of complexity, as clinical sites must meet specific compliance and documentation standards.
+Many potential preceptors, despite their willingness to foster the next generation of nurse practitioners, find the administrative burden overwhelming when balanced against their primary responsibilities to patient care and ethical practice.

 Understanding the Stress of Your Search for the Perfect Preceptor